COVID-19 pandemic in Japan: State of Emergency

 On 3 April 2020, at 12:00 am the travel ban would come into effect.
-The travel ban added 49 New countries that Japanese citizens couldn't travel too.
-Some of the main countries that were added were.
-China, The United States, Britain, Canada, Australia, and more.
+The travel ban added 49 new countries that Japanese citizens couldn't travel to.
+Some of the main countries that were added were China, the United States, the United Kingdom, Canada, Australia, and more.
 This puts Japan's country ban list to 73 total countries.

 On 7 April 2020, Abe proclaimed a one-month state of emergency from 8 April to 6 May for Tokyo and the prefectures of Kanagawa, Saitama, Chiba, Osaka, Hyogo and Fukuoka.
 This decision to go into a state of emergency was made by Abe and the Novel Coronavirus Response and Infection Protection task force.
 Due to the law that was first established in 2012 called the Influenza and New Infectious Disease Preparedness and Response Act.
 He stated that the number of patients would peak in two weeks if the number of person-to-person contacts was reduced by 70 to 80 percent, and urged the public to stay at home to achieve this goal.

 On 10 April 2020, Koike announced closure requests for six categories of businesses in Tokyo.
 They include amusement facilities, universities and cram schools, sports and recreation facilities, theatres, event and exhibition venues. and commercial facilities.
 She also asked restaurants to limit opening hours to between 5 a.m. and 8 p.m. and to stop serving alcohol at 7 p.m.
 The request was to take effect on 12 April 2020 and promised government subsidies for businesses that cooperated with it.

 On 11 April 2020, Professor Nishiura presented the remaining findings of his COVID-19 epidemiological models.
 He determined that reducing social interactions by 80 percent would decrease the COVID-19 infection rate to a manageable level in 15 days; by 70 percent in 34 days; by 65 percent in 70 days; and by 50 percent in three months.
 Any rate below 60 percent would increase the number of cases.

 On 16 April 2020, Abe expanded the state of emergency declaration to include every prefecture within the country.
 On 4 May, Abe said that the state of emergency would be extended until the end of the month.
 On 14 May, the government lifted the state of emergency in all but eight high-risk prefectures including Tokyo and Kyoto.

 On 21 May 2020, the state of emergency was lifted in three prefectures in Kansai after they reported an infection rate below 0.5 per 100,000 people in the past week; only five of 47 prefectures remained under the state of emergency.